Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 - After running the inference, you will obtain the following outputs in `test_wsi` folder:
   - A thumbnail image of WSI
   - A thumbnail image of WSI with regions of interest (ROI) identified
-  - A segmentation mask highlighting segmented regions of the WSI
+  - A segmentation mask highlighting segmented regions of the WSI [Qualifed tissue: green, fold: red, blur: orange, and background: black]
   - A segmentation mask highlighting only qualified tissue regions of the WSI [background:0, qualified tissue:255]
   - Excel files contain statistics on identified artifacts
   - A folder named `Selected_tiles` containing qualified tiles